-For most people a visit to Machu Picchu is a once in a lifetime experience, a fulfilment of childhood dreams spurred on by movies of Indiana Jones as he searched for lost cities.
+For most people a visit to Machu Picchu is a once in a lifetime experience, a fulfillment of childhood dreams spurred on by movies of Indiana Jones as he searched for lost cities.
 If you are going to visit, then make sure that you do it the best you can!
-And especially if you are taking the kids there are some extra things to consider to make your Machu Picchu Family Holiday perfect!
+Especially if you are taking the kids there are some extra things to consider to make your Machu Picchu Family Holiday perfect!

 Some Peru tickets do sell out well in advance for the high season.

-Classic Inca Trail Permits (4 day trek) sell out at the beginning of the year, especially for the Easter Break, May, June and July.
-Year after year we have disappointed people enquiring about permits!
+Classic Inca Trail Permits (4 day trek) sell out at the beginning of the year.
+Especially for the Easter Break, May, June and July.
+Year after year we have disappointed people inquiring about permits!
 You must make your booking prior to Christmas, or at the latest in the first week of January.